Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: Introduction

-We study these problems in different information models: (i) the \emph{non-clairvoyant online} model, where the processing requirements $p_j$ are uncertain, and the algorithmic challenge is of information-theoretic nature, and (ii) the offline model, where all parameters of an instance are given, and the challenge is the computational complexity of the problems.
-We give more details about these models in the next section, where we present our results.
+We study these problems in (i) the \emph{non-clairvoyant online} model, where the processing requirements $p_j$ are uncertain, and the algorithmic challenge is of information-theoretic nature, and (ii) the offline model, where all parameters of an instance are given, and the challenge is the computational complexity.